siddhantgoel/beancount-n26/README.md

 $ pip install beancount-n26
 ```

-In case you prefer installing from the Github repository, please note that
+In case you prefer installing from the Github repository, please note that `main` is the
-`main` is the development branch so `stable` is what you should be installing
+development branch so `stable` is what you should be installing from.

-from.
+Note that v1.x will *only* work with Beancount 3.x, while v0.x will *only* work with
+Beancount 2.x, due to incompatibilities between Beancount 3.x and 2.x.

 ## Usage

 ### Beancount 3.x

 Beancount 3.x has replaced the `config.py` file based workflow in favor of having a
 script based workflow, as per the [changes documented here].
-As a result, the
+As a result, the importer's
-initialization parameters have been shifted to `pyproject.toml` file.
+initialization parameters have been shifted to `pyproject.toml`.

 Add the following to your `pyproject.toml` in your project root.